Yaqui Delgado Wants to Kick Your Ass: Challenged status

 Yaqui Delgado Wants to Kick Your Ass has been challenged in some schools due to the coarse language in the book and in its title.
 In 2013 Medina was invited to be a guest speaker at an anti-bullying event at a Cumberland County school in Virginia, but was later told that she could not display the book title, cover, or use any sort of coarse language during her speech.
 Her invitation was later rescinded after school officials learned via a book trailer that the book contained other objectionable languages.
 Medina commented on this, stating "There was going to be more to the presentation than just me listing all the dirty words that we use ...
 Really what the presentation was going to be about was where the story originated in my life, how a sliver of life turned into fiction and really how this fiction helps us examine what we're doing good and bad."
 The Kids' Right to Read Project heavily criticized the school board's choice to rescind Medina's invitation and restrict discussion to not potentially include coarse language, writing "Censoring frank discussion about the language of bullying and the powerful effect of certain words sends a message to students that these subjects and, by extension, their experiences, are not to be discussed; that though they may face cruel language and abuse in their daily lives, they are not mature enough to participate in a realistic conversation on this subject."

+In 2023, the book was banned in Clay County District Schools, Florida.